-Warmed by the eternal sunshine that bathes L.A., travelers are quick to understand why it’s called the City of Angeles, but don’t forget the risks of big city life.
+Warmed by the eternal sunshine that bathes L.A., travelers are quick to understand why it’s called the City of Angels, but don’t forget the risks of big city life.
 With a little preparation and self-awareness, it easy to stay safe and enjoy all that Los Angeles has to offer.

 Some of the most beautiful and interesting parts of the city are located in or near neighborhoods where safety can be a serious concern.

 For some foreigners, Los Angeles means Hollywood and Hollywood means glamour; however, Hollywood is a relatively small neighborhood in the large city of Los Angeles and (to the dismay of some tourists) L.A. is not always glamorous.

 Hollywood Boulevard, known for the famous Hollywood Walk of Fame, Dolby Theatre (current venue for the Oscars) and TCL Chinese Theatre can be overwhelming with the hustle and bustle of people.
 The boulevard has become somewhat of a hotspot for homeless folk as a result so be prepared to receive requests or hassled for money.

 Take caution when walking the streets as you will be approached by shady folk trying to sell you tours to the Hollywood sign and celebrities homes.

 Tourists should do their best to avoid Skid Row, an area of Downtown Los Angeles about four square miles across, positioned where Downtown meets Little Toyko and the Arts District.